nickitaliano/spotify-luigi-pipleine/README.md

 # spotify-pipleine-redshift
-ETL of music data via Spotify's streaming API 🎹
+ETL using AWS and Luigi on Spotify's music streaming APIs